DRIVER-EU/node-test-bed-adapter/README.md

 - Validate AVRO messages
 - Encode/decode object and keys using AVRO helper factory
 - Setup test framework
-- Create kafka-node mock using proxyquire
+- Create kafkajs mock using proxyquire
 - Publish and consume CAP messages (for testing purposes)
 - Test sending messages using GZip compression (set attributes to 1in ProduceRequest payload)
 - Test sending an array of CAP messages - creating a Buffer per message.